ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 └───────────────────────────────┘
 ```

-If aggregate function has multiple arguments, then this function can be applied to multiple arrays of the same size.
+If an aggregate function takes multiple arguments, then this function must be applied to multiple arrays of the same size.

 Example: